async-rs/async-std/docs/src/tutorial/specification.md

 login1, login2, ... loginN: message
 ```

-Each of the specified clients than receives a `from login: message` message.
+Each of the specified clients then receives a `from login: message` message.

 A possible session might look like this